polkadot-developers/polkadot-docs/develop/smart-contracts/evm/index.md

 ---
 title: EVM
+# This content is temporarily hidden and has been commented out to ensure it is preserved.
-description: Explore EVM support in Polkadot, covering native Asset Hub contracts and parachain implementations like Astar and Moonbeam for smart contract development.
+# description: Explore EVM support in Polkadot, covering native Asset Hub contracts and parachain implementations like Astar and Moonbeam for smart contract development.
+description: Explore EVM support in Polkadot and learn how EVM-compatible smart contracts integrate seamlessly within the Polkadot ecosystem.
 hide:
     - feedback
 template: index-page.html